On This Page

 For over 50 years, Medicaid hasn't covered long-term inpatient care in psychiatric hospitals.

-Many professionals and advocacy groups are pushing for Medicaid to change this policy.
-Medicaid has already updated its coverage to include short-term hospital stays and has recently started allowing states to apply for waivers to cover hospital stays of up to 30 days for the treatment of mental health and substance use disorders.
+Many professionals and advocacy groups are pushing for Medicaid to change this policy, and changes are already underway.
+Medicaid has updated its coverage to include short-term hospital stays and now allows states to apply for waivers to cover psychiatric hospital stays of up to 30 days for the treatment of mental health and substance use disorders.

 Medicaid covers mental health services that most private insurance policies don't cover.

-Due to growing public awareness of the importance of mental health care and laws like the 2008 Mental Health Parity and Addiction Equity Act, private insurance plans are covering more mental health services than ever before.
+Due to growing public awareness of the importance of mental health care and laws like the 2008 Mental Health Parity and Addiction Equity Act (Parity Act), private insurance plans are covering more mental health services than ever before.

-However, it’s rare for private insurance plans to cover intensive services that many Medicaid plans cover, such as nursing home and other long-term care, round-the-clock services, supported employment, case management, and in-home mental health care.
+However, it’s still rare for private insurance plans to cover the full range of intensive services that many Medicaid plans cover, such as nursing home and other long-term care, round-the-clock services, case management, and in-home mental health care.

 In fact, many older adults who need nursing home care or other intensive services often elect to “spend down” assets so they can qualify for Medicaid coverage for these specialized and otherwise expensive services.